confirm/PhpZabbixApi/README.md

     // Do your stuff here.
 } catch (Exception $e) {
-    // Exception in ZabbixApi catched.
+    // Caught exception from ZabbixApi.
     echo $e->getMessage();
 }
 ```